 A party seeking enforcement must produce a certified copy of the judgment to be enforced, together with a certificate issued by the court of origin, that the judgment is enforceable (Article 53 of Brussels (recast)).
 Translations into English are also required by the English Civil Procedure Rules (CPR 74.4).
 There is no need to register the judgment, but the judgment must be served on the judgment debtor before the first domestic enforcement measure is taken.

-For judgments within Hague, an application must be made for registration, as set out in the previous paragraph.
-The evidence required in support of the application is set out in Article 13 of the Convention.
+For judgments that fall within Hague, an application must be made for registration in the same way as set out in the previous paragraph.
+The evidence required in support of the application is set out in Article 13 of Hague.
 No notice of the application to register need be given to the judgment debtor.

 Judgments that fall under the 1920 or 1933 Acts must also be registered.
 The 1933 Act prescribes in more detail than the 1920 Act the evidence required to support the application.
 The requirements for applications under both Acts are set out in the Civil Procedure Rules at CPR 74.4.
 There are also strict time limits that need to be adhered to.